AlanFoster/ad-lab/README.md

    demo.local --> |TrustedBy| dev.demo.local
 ```

-### Architecture Decisions
+### Architectural Decisions

-All Powershell scripts are designed to be idempotent, i.e. they can be run again without causing issues.
+All provisionining logic is designed to be idempotent, i.e. can be run again without causing issues.

-For simplicitly the setup scripts do not use Ansible or Chef.
+Previously standalone Bash/Powershell scripts were used in conjunction with Vagrant's default [shell provisioning](https://developer.hashicorp.com/vagrant/docs/v2.3.3/provisioning/shell).
+The project was then migrated to use Ansible, which provides basic building blocks such as idempotent wrappers around Git/Choco/etc, that wouldn't need to be re-implemented in bash/powershell.

+Chef was not used as it required additional complexity in comparison to Ansible.
 Window's [Desired State Configuration](https://learn.microsoft.com/en-us/powershell/dsc/overview?view=dsc-2.0) was investigated, but it's not clear if this technology is actively maintained as the latest news is deprecating support for Linux.

 ### Testing